 If your child is interested in studying a course that isn’t accredited it may be because the course is new (we’re unable to accredit a course until evidence of the learning outcomes for the first cohort of graduating students are assessed), or because the university hasn’t invited us to assess the course for accreditation.
 If in doubt please contact IChemE's accreditation team.

 Studying a course that isn’t accredited doesn’t necessarily mean that the course isn’t credible.
-Nor does it mean that your child will not be able to become a Chartered Chemical Engineer later in their career – it may just take a bit longer and they might need to submit an additional technical or design report.
+Nor does it mean that your child will not be able to become a Chartered Chemical Engineer later in their career – it may just take a bit longer and they might need to submit additional evidence of their technical knowledge.

 Bachelor's (BEng) or master's (MEng)?

 Master's programmes generally take a year longer as they offer a higher level of learning, however the extra year might put off some students who are keen to get into the workforce as soon as possible.
 Here are a couple of things to consider:

 - one of the requirements for Chartered Chemical Engineer is for the applicant to be educated to master's level.
 This can be achieved by:

 - studying a BEng course that is accredited to master's level (check the accreditation status of courses with the Engineering Council)